-• If you are applying a new pouching system:
+If you are applying a new pouching system:

 - 1) Gather your supplies.

 - 2) Remove the system you are wearing.

 - 3) Open the valve/tap at the bottom of the pouch and empty urine into the toilet.

-- 4) Dispose of the old pouching system in a trash bin.
+- Dispose of the old pouching system in a trash bin.
 A zipper seal plastic baggie works well (never try to flush a pouch down the toilet).

 - 5) Cleanse the area with warm water.

+- 6) Attach a new pouching system.